NethServer/docs/administrator-manual/en/web_proxy.rst

 checks the validity of certificates without decrypting the traffic.
 Then the server can filter requested URLs using the web filter and return back the response to the client.

+.. note:: To prevent any malfunction when proxy is used in SSL Transparent Mode :
+   * Use the same dns server for NethServer and for the clients
+   * Avoid multiple dns for the clients, the best practice is setting only NethServer's local ip as dns for the clients
+   * Avoid Google's dns (8.8.8.8., 8.8.4.4...) because there are some reported incompatibilities, you can use other free services as OpenDNS (https://www.opendns.com/)
+   * In case there are Domain Controllers,the best way is to set the ip address of the domain controller as dns for NethServer and for the clients

 Bypass
 ======